opendocsg/slw-judgments-backfill/2014_SGHC_87/report.md

 _Rule 2.2 of the SMC Rules_

 21     The SMC Rules must be established for the purposes of facilitating the adjudication process only and should not affect the substantive rights of the parties under the Act.
 It is solely the Adjudicator’s duty is to determine the rights of the parties.
 This duty includes the consideration of whether a document is filed in time or out of time.
-I find support for this in the decision of Lee Seiu Kin J in _W Y Steel Construction Pte Ltd v Osko Pte Ltd_ [2012] SGHC 194 who noted at [8]:
+I find support for this in the decision of Lee Seiu Kin J in _W Y Steel Construction Pte Ltd v Osko Pte Ltd_ <span class="citation">[2012] SGHC 194</span> who noted at [8]:

  The plaintiff’s complaint in this regard was that the adjudicator had not permitted the adjudication response it had attempted to file on 2 May 2012 to be taken into consideration.
 I noted that the SMC had not permitted the plaintiff to file an adjudication response on that date on the ground that it was late.
 I would comment that the SMC has no role in determining whether an adjudication response is late, much less prevent a respondent from filing it as a result of such conclusion.
 The SMC’s role is only to accept whatever document is filed and to note the time and date of filing.
 The decision whether it is late, and the consequence of that, should be left to the adjudicator to make. [emphasis added]

-This aspect of Lee J’s decision was approved of by the Court of Appeal in _W Y Steel Construction Pte Ltd v Osko Pte Ltd_ [2013] 3 SLR 380 (“ _W Y Steel Construction_ ”) at [9].
+This aspect of Lee J’s decision was approved of by the Court of Appeal in _W Y Steel Construction Pte Ltd v Osko Pte Ltd_ <span class="citation">[2013] 3 SLR 380</span> (“ _W Y Steel Construction_ ”) at [9].

 22     The SOP Act and the relevant subsidiary legislations have not empowered SMC to decide whether a document is lodged within or out of time.
 I agree with Lee J’s observation that the function of the SMC is confined to its administrative duty of receiving documents and taking note of the time and date of filing.